Dreaming of some new country bedroom ideas? This gallery, with expert tips from our hand-picked country decor experts, is where to find inspiration.

-'Stripes are a bedding pattern well loved by all,' says Molly Freshwater, Creative Director at Secret Linen Store.
-'A cotton and linen blend is a delight to work with and style because it adds texture, a splash of colour and a timeless look to any lucky bed.'
+'Stripes are a bedding pattern well loved by all,' says Molly Freshwater, Creative Director at Secret Linen Store (opens in new tab).
+'A cotton and linen blend is a delight to work with and style because it adds texture, a splash of color and a timeless look to any lucky bed.'

 Ticking stripes were traditionally featured on mattresses, but this iconic design has moved on to bed linen to decorate the tops of our beds, too.

-'Perfect for a country home, with a nod to rural France, Red Ticking Stripe is happy sitting with whites, naturals, and earthy tones and colours,' Freshwater says.
+'Perfect for a country home, with a nod to rural France, Red Ticking Stripe is happy sitting with whites, naturals, and earthy tones and colors,' Freshwater says.

 When you're searching for country bedroom ideas for a larger space, consider a sofa to bring a sense of luxury and comfort.